rxshil09/DAO_launcher_kit/docs/README.md

 # DAO Launcher Kit - Documentation Index

 Welcome to the comprehensive documentation for the DAO Launcher Kit!
-This collection of guides provides everything you need to understand, use, develop, and extend this powerful DAO creation platform.
+This collection of guides provides everything you need to understand, use, develop, and extend this powerful DAO creation platform built on the Internet Computer Protocol.

 ## 📚 Documentation Overview